vivienbo/openhab-addons/bundles/org.openhab.binding.tradfri/README.md

 The devices require only a single (integer) parameter, which is their instance id.
 Unfortunately, this is not displayed anywhere in the IKEA app, but it seems that they are sequentially numbered starting with 65537 for the first device.
 If in doubt, use the auto-discovered things to find out the correct instance ids.

 ## Channels

+All bulbs support the `switch` channel to switch the light ON or OFF.

 The dimmable bulbs support the `brightness` channel.
 The white spectrum bulbs additionally also support the `color_temperature` channel.